bloom510/FibonacciIntro/README.md

 /HardCoded contains the initial code playground in which parameters are hard coded.
 </p>
 <p>
-/Process reworks the code into a more moderular, object oriented format demonstrating the creative process for the series of pieces.
+/Process reworks the code into a more modular, object oriented format demonstrating the creative process for the series of pieces.
 </p>
 <p>
 <img src='https://github.com/bloom510/FibonacciIntro/blob/master/lotusspiral.gif?raw=true' />